huiji0315/scalar-webpage/src/content/introduction.md

 index: 0
 title: SCALAR LAB.
 image: img/introduction.jpg
-excerpt: This lab. is led by Kwon Gun-woo, a professor of computer engineering at Hongik University.
+excerpt: This lab. is led by Kwon Gun-woo, a professor of computer engineering department at Hongik University.
 ---

 ## **A few things you should know**